-There are two vocational training centers that offer programs for high school students to gain experience in the trades before they graduate.
-Maplewood Career Center, located in Ravenna, offers 22 vocational and career programs for high school students as well as many different instructional courses and certification options for adults.
+students as well as many different instructional courses and certification options for adults.
 Maplewood is open to most students in Portage County aside from students from Aurora, Kent, and Tallmadge High Schools.
-Kent Theodore Roosevelt Career Technical Education, located in Kent, offers 28 vocational and career programs for high school students only.
-Kent Theodore Roosevelt Career Technical Education is only open to students from the six district compact comprised of Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge City Schools and Woodridge Local Schools.
-Most of these school systems are outside of Portage County.
+Kent Theodore Roosevelt Career Technical Education, located in the City of Kent, offers 28 vocational and career programs for high school students only.
+Kent Theodore Roosevelt Career Technical Education is open to students from Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge City Schools and Woodridge Local Schools.